xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 ![yr last words](/images/ylw1.JPG)

 After a short break, In Her Palms played next.
-Sharing the same lineup as Could be Stars, we performed our first show with a mix of newly-written songs as well as some gatecrash and Could be Stars songs.
+Sharing the same lineup as Could Be Stars, our first live show featured a mix of newly-written songs and material carried over from Gatecrash and Could Be Stars.
 <br>
 <br>
-I think it went well!
-I was so nervous to play at first but felt much better by the end of our set.
+I was nervous at the start of the set, but as we kept playing the tension eased and the performance found its footing.
+After we played, we all agreed we were happy with our band's live debut!

 ![egk](/images/egk1.JPG)